booboo-at-gluga-de/TLS4Developers_Workshop/README.md

 ### Exercises

-Now it's time to jump to the exercise you are interested in:
+Now it's time to really start exercising:

    * [__Exercise A.1__](exercises/A1/):
      Establish a connection between a client and the HTTPS server, secured by a selfsigned certificate